dougsko/getpics/README.md

 # Getpics

 Use this script to copy and organize media files in one step.
+It will copy your files to a ```<dest>/YYYY/mm/dd/``` type folder structure, and add the file's creation date to its name.

 ## Installation